 Bats may appear harmless, but they are definitely the most frequent transmitter of the rabies virus particularly in the North American continent.
 You should be cautious about them if they invade your home because they can sting.

-These are the most common wildlife that you want to get worried about when they happen to invade your dwelling.
+These are the most common wildlife that you want to be concerned about when they happen to invade your home.
 In case any of the above mentioned wildlife do become a hassle to you, you need to contact a humane wildlife control and elimination service that will assist you solve your own problem.